Classic Chocolate Truffles

 How do I store homemade chocolate truffles?

-I usually make my batches of chocolate truffles a bit on the smaller side.
+I usually make my batches of chocolate truffles on the smaller side.

 You’ll see this recipe only makes about 12 truffles.

-This is because I know I will be able to eat them all within 2 weeks.
+This is because I know I can eat them all within two weeks.

 A cocoa covered Classic Chocolate Truffles.